 When it comes to attempted murder in the San Fernando Valley courthouses, I find a lot of these cases over the many years that I’ve been practicing and there’s a number of different angles that can be taken on these attempted murder cases depending on the circumstances of the case, the witnesses and exactly what happened in the case.
-A lot of times though, what I’m seeing is that the defendant has the argument that they did not specifically intend to kill the other party or something – some substance or some other issue – caused them to not be able to form the specific intent to kill.
-This is crucial because unless the prosecutors can prove that someone was intending to kill another person, they cannot charge them with attempted murder.
+Attempted murder is described under California Penal Code 664/187.

 But there are other cases where people cannot form the specific intent to kill or did not, under the circumstances – for example, if someone attacks another party and then gets the better of them and then decides to break off the attack before they kill them – then the defense would obviously have a built-in argument that they were not intending to kill that party because they broke off the attack.

 So, really intent is one of the biggest issues when it comes to attempted murder cases in the San Fernando Valley and one of the best defenses is that the person did not intend to kill the other party and, therefore, cannot be convicted of attempted murder.

 Defenses To Attempted Murder In The San Fernando Valley?